| |

 forms of entertainment that are available.
 From skiing

-always some form of physical activity in which to engage
+some form of physical activity in which to engage during

-during most of the year.
-Other entertainment options
+most of the year.
+Other entertainment options include

-include a wide variety of amusement parks, sporting
+a wide variety of amusement parks, sporting events, the

-events, the television and the motion picture industry,
+television and the motion picture industry, museums, fine

 Our

-many over the years.
-The aerospace boom of the 1990’s,
+over the years.
+The aerospace boom of the 1990’s, for

-for example, saw thousands of jobs created when large
+example, saw thousands of jobs created when large government

-a nation all to itself, it would boast the 6th largest
+to itself, it would boast the 6th largest economy in the

-economy in the world.
-Unfortunately, this strong job
+world.
+Unfortunately, this strong job market has bolstered

-market has bolstered the problem of illegal immigration.
+the problem of illegal immigration.
+Refugees from neighboring

 the number of aliens it will let in on student and work